-Vintage scarves identifying fabric and dating - who is pierre from simple plan dating
+Vintage scarves identifying fabric and dating - true dating site scam

 I often get asked whether I remove the care tags from my scarves.To me, the look of even the most beautiful scarf in the prettiest knot gets diminished by a care tag which shows, which is why I take mine off.